angr/angr/docs/getting-started/installing.rst

 environment before it can be used.

 .. tip::
-   It is reccomend to use an isolated python environement rather than installing angr globally.
-Doing so reduces dependency conflicts and aids in reproducability while debugging.
+   It is recommended to use an isolated python environment rather than installing angr globally.
+Doing so reduces dependency conflicts and aids in reproducibility while debugging.
 Some popular tools that accomplish this
    include:

    * `venv <https://docs.python.org/3/library/venv.html>`_